Zilian4/DCM2NII-Tool/README.md

 DCM2NII-Tool converts MRI DICOM sequences into compressed NIfTI files (`.nii.gz`).
 Each MRI sequence is converted and saved as an individual output file.

+## Support This Project

+If this project is useful for your work, please consider starring the repository to support development and help others discover it.

 ## Download

 Download the executable from Google Drive: